andre-stemper/ATMonSAT/README.md

-# C++ Implementation of the AtMonSAT Anomaly Detection Algorithm
+# C++ Implementation of the AtMonSat Anomaly Detection Algorithm

 > The project was partly funded by the European Space Agency (ESA) under the Open Space Innovation Platform (OSIP), under which ESA organizes and launches Campaigns and Channels to seek ideas related to space research, otherwise known as ESAIdeas.
 > Reference: